-Seeking a speaker for your library or organization?
+Seeking a keynote speaker for your library or organization?
 In need of a professional development webinar?
 I’m comfortable talking technology in libraries, having engaged with it on many levels; as the founding member of a Digital Services Department, a library administrator, a columnist for Public Libraries Magazine, and the author of two books.